ScottyXIII/LaravelStuff/README.md

 Any new posts are currently entered via PHPMYADMIN but will implement a simple CMS to allow creating and editing of each blog post, categories and any realtionships.

+# MVC environment.

+Models are in the root folder of /App
+Controllers are in /App/Http/Controllers
+Views are in /resources/views

+# Using Twitter Bootstrap for CSS.